quyenjd/project-cam/README.md

 sudo apt install dpkg fakeroot rpm
 ```

+If you have problem with Forge not being able to build the project, try removing the `node_modules` folder and the `package-lock.json` file.

+On macOS, make sure to install the module `appdmg` before building using `npm install appdmg --save-dev`.

 ## Platform

 Tested on Windows 10 & 11, Ubuntu 20.04 LTS, and macOS Big Sur.